 - Classifications of Principals and Representatives - Supervisory Obligation - Written Record - Appropriate Principal - Written Supervisory Procedures - Internal Office Inspections - Heightened Office Inspections - Correspondence Review - Supervisory Control System - Responding to Complaints

-The Role of the FINOP (FE)
+NEW! - The Role of the FINOP (FE INT)

 Each FINRA member firm is required to engage the services of a registered financial and operations principal, also known as the "FinOp" or "FINOP".
 Whether within a clearing firm or introducing broker-dealer, working as a full-time or outsourced provider, the role of the FINOP remains a critical function of the firm.
 This course is designed to provide an overview of the role and responsibilities of the firm FINOP, highlight various reporting requirements and their mechanisms, and identify more recent regulatory changes that affect the FINOP role and firm reporting.